NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 kt=    62 max ssh:   12.66    , i j:   507    8
 It still blows up within the rimwidth.
 Something is not working as I would expect.

+The rimwidth=1.
+If I make it larger then the PyNEMO doesn't seem to work.
+This seems to be the best line of pursuit.
+Perhaps PyNEMO needed a mask file with the same rimwidth as the rimwidth variable.
+Could quickly try that.

+livljobs4: namelist.bdy
+rimwidth=10
+This breaks.
+I do not understand why it doesn't work but it seems to be a sticking point.

 ---